Community Engagement and Philanthropy

 Community Partnerships

-The Dover Foundation regularly partners with institutions and organizations in support of its focus areas, with a particular emphasis on initiatives that serve to enhance science education opportunities and technology experiences for students.
+The Dover Foundation regularly partners with institutions and organizations in support of its focus areas.
 The Foundation believes that the collective impact of its philanthropic investment and engagement efforts are amplified through its partnerships with respected local organizations.
-In 2021, the Foundation provided nearly $1 million in grants and contributions through community partnerships.
+In 2024, the Foundation provided nearly $1,000,000 in grants and contributions through community partnerships.

 The Dover Foundation in the Community